Pseudomoaner/NetPack/README.md

 ![Network hexagonal average](https://raw.githubusercontent.com/Pseudomoaner/NetPack/master/ExampleImages/net_hexAvg.jpg)

-Step 5: Run 'makeHeatmaps.m' to create the final normalised heatmaps.
+Step 5: Run 'makeHexagonalHeatmaps.m' to create the final normalised heatmaps.
+Note that you will also need to provide a skeletonised version of the reference network for this to work.